 rupayamn start, you need to give some information.

 --name: The name of your full node.
 Your input will be converted to a "slugified" name.
 Slug format allows all letters and numbers, dashes ("-") and underscores ("_").
 Ex:

---net: The network your full node will connect to.
+mymasternode24-cool.
+You can name it to reflect your identity, company name, etc.--net: The network your full node will connect to.
 You can choose here to connect it to the Rupaya

---pkey: The private key of your WALLET1 wallet (non 50k).
+testnet.--pkey: The private key of your WALLET1 wallet (non 50k).
 A Rupaya full node uses a wallet address to be uniquely identified and to receive transaction fees.
 Transaction fees are not rewards, and they are usually tiny.
 Important note: we advise for security measures to use a fresh new wallet for your Masternode.
 This is not the wallet that will receive the rewards.
 The rewards are sent to the wallet that will make the 50k RUPX initial deposit.

 rupayamn: command not found

 Chaindata is where the entire history of Rupaya blockchain records are stored.
 All coin transactions, all smart contracts, all operations.
 This takes up a lot of space.
 To synchronize it from decentralized nodes piecemeal-like could take days or weeks.
 Instead, lets download the latest image of the data, and synchronize from there.